espressif/esp-dev-kits/docs/en/esp-dualkey/user_guide.rst

 Espressif provides Board Support Packages (BSP) for various development boards, which can help you more easily and efficiently initialize and use the main peripherals on the board, such as buttons, LEDs and power management.
 Please visit `esp-bsp <https://github.com/espressif/esp-bsp>`__ to check all supported development boards.

-Development board application examples are stored in the `esp-dev-kits <https://github.com/espressif/esp-dev-kits/tree/master/examples/esp-dualkey>`_ project.
+Development board application examples are stored in the :project:`Examples <examples/esp-dualkey/examples>`.

 .. _Hardware-reference_esp_dualkey: